-The present clustering analysis predictive system could be applied to other islands of the Lesser Antilles changing the observational

-- 460 beaching site.
-The association of clustering methods and decision trees requiring low computational costs may enhance existing operational systems to help decision-makers in the Sargassum risk management.
+The present clustering analysis predictive system could be applied to other islands of the Lesser Antilles, changing the observational beaching site.
+The association of clustering methods and decision trees requiring low computational costs may enhance existing operational systems to help decision makers in Sargassum risk management.
 Maréchal et al. (2017) restrained the starting point of their operational short-term forecast system within 50-100 km of the LA coasts in order to reduce prediction errors.
-This geographical limit would correspond to a forecast period of 1-2 days before beaching.
+This geographical limit would correspond to a forecast period of 1 d before beaching.
 The present regional information on current dynamics leading to the arrival of Sargassum near the islands would be useful to extend this limit.
-In this way, it could be easier to - 465 anticipate the implementation of the resources needed to collect the Sargassum algae on the shorelines.
-Like the Sargassum Inundation Reports (Trinanes et al., 2021), the present small-scale Sargassum beaching predictive model may contribute to the region-wide efforts to help coastal communities managing this hazard.
+In this way, it could be easier to anticipate the implementation of the resources needed to collect the Sargassum algae on the shorelines.
+Like the Sargassum inundation reports (Trinanes et al., 2021), the present small-scale Sargassum beaching predictive model may contribute to region-wide efforts to help coastal communities manage this hazard.